COVID-19 Vaccine Information as of 03/15/21

 We open registration for clinics each time we receive a shipment of vaccine doses.
 We will announce registration through our website and social media.
 Please note: we are only able to open appointments and hold clinics for vaccine doses we have received.
 The State determines our vaccine allocations including the type of vaccine, the number of doses, and who the shipment is designated for.

 How can people without internet access get registered for a clinic?

 - If you are currently eligible to get vaccinated and do not have internet access, please try checking with family or friends for assistance.

-- If you are currently eligible to get the vaccine, are a Schuyler County resident, are over the age of 60, AND do not have internet access, you can call Office for the Aging at 607-535-7108 for assistance in getting added to a pharmacy wait list.
-Once on the wait list, the pharmacy will call you when your name comes up in order on the list and will schedule you for the vaccine.
+- If you are currently eligible to get the vaccine, are a Schuyler County resident, are over the age of 60, AND do not have internet access, you can call Office for the Aging at 607-535-7108 for assistance in getting added to a pharmacy wait list or signed up for a public health clinic.

 - You could also call the New York State COVID-19 Vaccination Hotline at 1-833-NYS-4-VAX (1-833-697-4829) to make an appointment to attend a State-run vaccine site.

 Do I have to pay to get the vaccine?